Getting ready to hire a college grad? Here's how to set them up for success

-The benefits of hiring college graduates
+The benefits of hiring a recent college graduate

 Set them up for success